rdegges/okta.github.io/hugo/content/blog/spring-boot-saml.md

 Ready to get started?
 You can follow along in with the written tutorial below, [check out the code on GitHub](https://github.com/oktadeveloper/okta-spring-boot-saml-example), or watch the screencast I made to walk you through the same process.

 <div style="text-align: center">
-<iframe width="560" height="315" src="https://www.youtube.com/embed/JBtyGfrz-jA" frameborder="0" allowfullscreen></iframe>
+<iframe width="600" height="338" style="max-width: 100%" src="https://www.youtube.com/embed/kBaitgdcNWo" frameborder="0" allowfullscreen></iframe>
 </div>

 ## Sign Up for an Okta Developer Account

 Fast forward two years, and I find myself as an Okta employee.
 To start developing with Okta, I created a new developer account at [https://developer.okta.com](https://developer.okta.com).
 Make sure you take a screenshot or write down your Okta URL after you've signed up.
-You'll need this URL to get back to the admin console.
+You'll need this URL to get back to Okta user interface.

 You'll receive an email to activate your account and change your temporary password.
 After completing these steps, you'll land on your dashboard with some annotations about "apps".